 ~~~oo000oo~~~

 Now read just how faulty memory can be!
-Here’s the details from someone who was there: Stan’s owner, Dave Hill:
+Here’s the details from someone who was there, on that licentious beach: Stan’s owner, Dave Hill:

+Nice.
 It was actually at Mbotyi on the Wild Coast and the femme fatale was a nubile young Spaniel sent there with the owners’ mother because she was on heat!
+Bad idea!

 We often wonder about that liaison and the end result . . . . .

 I joined Jenny & Tabs Fyvie for a lovely week in the bush at their luxury lodge in Botswana.
 Right on the banks of the Limpopo river – a wonderful setting.
-Their friends Johan and Elsa from their days in the lowveld were there, plus other friends and fellow shareholders from the Eston KZN district where they farm now.
+Their friends Johan and Elsa from their days in Hoedspruit in the lowveld were there, plus other friends and fellow shareholders from the Eston / Thala Valley KZN district where they farm now.

 Wonderful wildlife, including two leopards; Great birding including a lifer: a White-backed Night Heron hiding out in daytime.
-The bird pics are all off the internet.
+The bird pics are all off the internet cos I’m a binocular birder, not photographic.

 Weather changeable, hot and dry or warm and wet.
 Cool nights.
 October 2013.

-We had a wonderful time, with only one minor catastrophe: The bread was not completely square; it was slightly buckled and squashed from being thrown in the back of my bakkie.
-Tabbo survived that thanks to Jenny’s laughter.
+We had a wonderful time, with only one major catastrophe: Tabbo’s bread was not completely square; it was slightly buckled and squashed from being thrown in the back of my bakkie under my suitcase and boxes.
+Tabbo survived that distress thanks to Jenny’s laughter.
+When he gaans aan too much Jen pulls him up with a stern ‘Oswald!’ and then he knows OK, maybe I need to change tack here.

 I sent these images – pinched off the ‘net – to interested friends after I got back.
 Some of the birds that fluttered down to drink at iMbuzi waterhole in Limpopo-Lipadi reserve in the two hours we sat there.
 What a feast for the eyes!